twisdale/FMListToJSONArray/README.md

 				BMW
 				Fiat

-			More generally, the function we want will take a Filemaker list with an arbitrary number of list vales, where the key or the values may be Null.
+			More generally, the function we want will take a FileMaker list with an arbitrary number of list vales, where the key or the values may be Null.

 				JSONSetElement ( "{}";
 				[“car[0]”; GetValue(JSONTest::car; 1); JSONString] ;